Universiteit Leiden

 Programme structure

-You will take a mandatory introduction seminar entitled Relativism and Objectivity, followed by three elective courses (10 EC each) in Philosophy of Knowledge.
-In the second semester, you will be writing your master’s thesis (20 EC) supported by a mandatory thesis seminar.
+You will take a mandatory introductory seminar entitled Relativism and Objectivity, followed by three elective courses (10 EC each) in Theoretical Philosophy.
+In the second semester, you will write your master’s thesis (20 EC) supported by a mandatory thesis seminar.

-The master’s thesis should be an independent academic contribution to philosophy in the field of Philosophy of Knowledge.
-Before graduation you will sit for a final exam for which you will defend your thesis and possibly answer questions about a selection of other subjects.
+The master’s thesis should be an independent academic contribution to philosophy in the field of Theoretical Philosophy.
+Before graduation, you will defend your thesis in an oral examination and possibly answer questions about a selection of other subjects.

 Assessment of courses is normally based on class presentations, assignments, and a final (research) paper.